 It is designed for use both by individuals and by groups, and the chapters take us on a journey through searching, recognising, experiencing, conversing, following and choosing.
 Each chapter, too, follows a similar format and includes helpful ways to get us thinking, and teaching us how to get more out of reflections on the scriptural reading and how to relate what we discover to our everyday lives.
 The chapters all have suggestions for personal reflection and for conversation, along with a final section on how the chapter could, if wished, be used for conversations in a group setting or simply with friends over coffee.
 If you wish to use it in a group session, ideas for timings and ‘how to’ are available here.

-Inexpensive at just £5.95, it is also available online from the Bishops’ Conference website
+It is also available online in PDF form from the Bishops’ Conference website

 Each chapter of the book follows the same format: